abcdesktopio/docs/opsdocs/docs/index.md

 ![abcdesktopuserpodnvidia](img/abcdesktopkubernetescluster.png)

 abcdesktop.io distributes workloads across the Kubernetes cluster.
 User applications are deployed as `pods` or as `ephemeral containers` on any cluster node, leveraging Kubernetes' built-in scheduling, autoscaling, and resource management capabilities.
-The control plane (`pyos`) manages the full lifecycle of user sessions and application containers.
+The control plane manages the full lifecycle of user desktops and application containers.

 ---

 ## Quick Online Preview — Release {{ abcdesktop.latest_release }}

 Explore abcdesktop.io's desktopless capabilities on the public demo instance at [https://demo.gcp.abcdesktop.com](https://demo.gcp.abcdesktop.com).
-The demo illustrates the complete desktop provisioning lifecycle: authentication via an OpenID Connect provider (Google, GitHub, or Facebook), pod creation, application launch, and automatic session termination by the garbage collector after a 10-minute idle period.
+The demo illustrates the complete desktop provisioning lifecycle: authentication via an OpenID Connect provider (Google, GitHub, or Facebook), pod creation, application launch, and automatic session termination by the garbage collector after a 15-minute period.

 The demo enforces production-grade security policies: outbound network requests from the desktop pod are blocked by default, and clipboard isolation is active.
 The CUPS printing service and PulseAudio sound service are both enabled within the demo pod.

 > **Note:** The demo instance is for evaluation purposes only.
-Desktop sessions are automatically terminated after 10 minutes by the garbage collector.
+Desktop sessions are automatically terminated after 15 minutes by the garbage collector, without an information message.

 To access the demo, go to [https://demo.gcp.abcdesktop.com](https://demo.gcp.abcdesktop.com).